PrathameshAndhare/PrathameshAndhare/README.md

 •💬 Feel free to ask me anything or ping me on LinkedIn, I would love to start a great conversation 😄.

-•⚡ Fun fact: Love to meditate and desperate to play cricket if someone is interested.
+•⚡ Fun fact: Love to meditate and desperate to play cricket with someone interested.